 - Promote and protect the rights of all members and guests of our community;

 - Promote and protect the health and safety of all members and guests of our community;

 - Promote the respect of and protect community members’ and University property;

 - Promote and protect the academic integrity of our community.

 The Word provides a list of policies students are expected to uphold and the process by which violations will be addressed.
 Policies and procedures may be established or amended as necessary during the course of the academic year, which will become effective immediately upon notification by the dean of students.

-In all cases involving infractions of community standards the following procedures will be used:
+In all cases involving infractions of community standards (excluding the adjudication of Federal Rule Sexual Misconduct under Section VI.C of the Sexual Misconduct Policy (Interim) the following procedures will be used:

 - The Resolution Review Board will review the case and determine the appropriate venue for resolution.

 - When appropriate, an Administrative Resolution Meeting will take place with a university adjudicator.
 If the student respondent and the university adjudicator can resolve the matter, the student will be notified in writing of the determined action once said action is approved by the Resolution Review Board.